 Third sector and small organisations can apply for grants between £5,000 and £20,000.
 Applicants must be from either third sector organisations or small organisations (less than 49 employees), and have an annual turnover of less than €10 million Euros, please see currency convertor.

 This is a rolling programme, so you can apply at any time.
-The deadline for your application to be considered in our next round of decision meetings is 9am, 10th August 2020.
-If you submit your application by 9am, 3rd August 2020, we will be able to give you feedback on how your application could be strengthened, giving you time to update and resubmit prior to the deadline.
+The deadline for your application to be considered in our next round of decision meetings has been extended by two weeks and is now 9am, 26th October 2020.
+If you submit your application by 9am, 19th October 2020, we will be able to give you feedback on how your application could be strengthened, giving you time to update and resubmit prior to the deadline.

 We regularly offer applicant workshops which are an opportunity to learn more about the programme and ask us questions, if you would like to attend one, please contact firstname.lastname@example.org.